Requirements for a Bachelor's Degree

 Academic Advising and Faculty Mentoring

-Each KSAS and WSE undergraduate student is assigned an academic advisor during the summer preceding their first semester of attendance.
-This academic advisor will remain the same until graduation if the student remains in the same school.
-The academic advisor is a professional staff member dedicated to each advisees' academic success.
+Each KSAS and WSE undergraduate student is assigned a professional academic advisor during the summer preceding their first semester of attendance.
+It is the intention that students will remain assigned to the same professional academic advisor until graduation if the student remains in the same school.
+The professional academic advisor is a professional staff member dedicated to each advisees' academic success.
 Faculty members in both schools provide faculty mentoring to students based on the model adopted by the student's program of study(ies).
-If students change their school affiliation, their academic advisor and faculty mentors will adjust.
+If students change their school affiliation, their professional academic advisor and faculty mentors will adjust.

 Completing a Major and Minimum Grade Point Average